 Cameron Rolle is grower/owner here, and she’d love to hear from you.
 Contact us or click on Shop Sweet Belly if your tummy is grumbling for fresh, amazing, local and organically grown produce and Jams, or you’d like to get your hands on some amazing herbal healing salves, lip balms, bath salts, or tinctures.
 We value the power of herbal healing, and believe in staying local, sustainable, and joyful.
 Read more about our values here.

-Our story: In 2015 Cameron started Sweet Belly Farm, by growing produce in the Salmon Community Garden, located at the Sacajawea Interpretive, Cultural, and Educational, Center.
-She started going to the Lemhi County Farmer's Market and had a great season serving as the contact for other community gardeners.
+Our story: In 2015 Cameron started Sweet Belly Farm, by growing produce in the Salmon Community Garden.
+She started going to the Lemhi County Farmer's Market and loved her central role in the garden as coordinator for the other community gardeners.

-In 2017, there was still much to help out with at Swift River Farm, but big changes were happening at Sweet Belly Farm.
+In 2017 and 2018, there was still much to help out with at Swift River Farm, but big changes were happening at Sweet Belly Farm.
 Cameron was busy making new products like herbal bath salts, many different kinds of jams and jellies, new salves, lip balms, and massage oils.
 Some of the herbs she grew and gathered were dedicated to blends of herbal tea, while others were infused into oil for the best kind of herbal skincare.
-On the property, the future home of Sweet Belly Farm, Cameron and her partner Tim built a garden fence and put in important infrastructure like an irrigation well.
-We can't wait for 2018 and to start growing herbs and fruit trees at our new location!
+On the property, the future home of Sweet Belly Farm, Cameron and her partner Tim built a garden fence, put in an irrigation well, and planted fruit trees.
+We can't wait to start growing herbs and see our fruit trees develop at our new location in 2019!